storborg/gimlet/docs/index.rst

     Keys that are stored on the client side are not encrypted by default, so it will be possible for eavesdroppers or end users to view their contents.
-    THey are signed, however, so they cannot be modified without detection.
+    They are signed, however, so they cannot be modified without detection.
 To enable encryption of cookies, supply a random 64-char hex string as the ``encryption_key`` argument to ``SessionMiddleware``.